rommapp/grout/README.md

 4. Go to Applications and launch Archive Manager.
 5. Select [SD1-APP] Grout from the list and let it extract to your applications directory.
 6. Exit Archive Manager.
-7. Follow the "How To Configure Grout" section below to complete the setup.
-8. Find an [input mapping config](/.github/resources/input_mappings) for your device.
+7. Find an [input mapping config](/.github/resources/input_mappings) for your device.
     - If one does not exist, please try one for a different device.
     - If that does not work, please [create an issue](https://github.com/rommapp/grout/issues/new).
     - A first launch setup process is in the works but is not ready for prime-time.
-9. Save the input mapping JSON file as `input_mapping.json` and transfer it to SD1 `(mmc)/Applications/Grout` on your device.
+8. Save the input mapping JSON file as `input_mapping.json` and transfer it to SD1 `(mmc)/Applications/Grout` on your device.
-10. Select `Apps` on the Main Menu, launch Grout and enjoy!
+9. Select `Apps` on the Main Menu, launch Grout and enjoy!

 **Note:** Grout does not support downloading art on muOS.
 This will be added in a future release.